Shibsterr/FABLAB_Accounting/README.md

 - [ ] More checks for image,code,name for new equipment maker
 - [ ] Visually make it look nicer
 - [ ] New equipment image upload not working on newer phones (its something to due with permissions as WRITE_EXTERNAL_STORAGE)
-- - [ ] Make it ask for camera permissions
+- - [ ] Add a way to make it ask for camera permissions (Instead of asking it only on QR code scanner)

 ## New Features to Add: